 Erwin van Hunen is a Microsoft 5 year MVP, Microsoft Certified Master, and Microsoft Certified Solutions Master and works at Rencore.
 He is currently a Rencore product Owner and a core member of the SharePoint Patterns and Practices (PnP) team.

-Erwin: “My recommendation is, giving the fact that I am part of the PnP [Patterns and Practices] core team, is to join the monthly PnP and bi-weekly calls we offer because that’s where you will hear about all the new things and all the best approaches – there is a saying there are no customization best practices but, well… they are definitely good practices.
-You can sit back, relax and listen for an hour and you will hear early announcements on things.
+Erwin: “My recommendation is, giving the fact that I am part of the PnP [Patterns and Practices] core team, is to join the monthly PnP and bi-weekly calls we offer because that’s where you will hear about all the new things and all the best approaches.
+There is a saying that there are no customization best practices, but these are definitely good practices.
+You can sit back, relax and listen for an hour and you will hear early announcements on topics.
 As it happens, we demo things in those calls which will be released maybe 6 months later, so you can really get an idea of what’s happening and coming up.”

 Waldek Mastykarz is a 10 year Microsoft Office Development MVP and Product Owner at Rencore.
 He reinforces our product development and is also a member of the SharePoint PnP Core Team

 Waldek: “The only thing I can add is that I see there are two parts.
 The first part is the official announcements and these are always in tech communities or office blogs.
 An example of content is: in 2 years time, we’re going to deprecate ‘X’.
 Then there’s the second part and let’s call it the practical side – the reasoning why and additional info that helps you understand why things are going to happen and what impact it has on your SharePoint Online tenant.